Chart Color Schemes

 Health performance in Sandstone Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Sandstone Point faces significant health challenges with a variety of conditions affecting both younger and older residents.
-Approximately 46% (~2,091 people) have private health cover, lower than the national average of 55.3%.
+Sandstone Point faces significant health challenges, with various conditions affecting both younger and older residents.
+The private health cover rate stands at approximately 46%, covering around 2,030 people, which is lower than the national average of 55.7%.

-The most prevalent medical issues are arthritis (affecting 15.7% of residents) and mental health problems (8.4%).
-Conversely, 49.5% report no medical ailments compared to 52.7% in Greater Brisbane.
-Residents aged 65 and over comprise 49.1% (2,218 people), higher than the 44.7% in Greater Brisbane.
-Despite this, health outcomes among seniors are promising, outperforming the general population in health metrics.
+The most prevalent medical conditions are arthritis (15.7%) and mental health issues (8.4%).
+Conversely, 49.5% report having no medical ailments, compared to 52.7% in Greater Brisbane.
+Sandstone Point has a higher proportion of seniors aged 65 and over, at 49.1% or around 2,153 people, compared to Greater Brisbane's 44.7%.
+Despite this, health outcomes among seniors are better than those of the general population.

 Frequently Asked Questions - Health